NickChapman1988/responsive-survey-form/README.md

 My original CodePen can be viewed [here](https://codepen.io/nickchapman1988/pen/bGaZQWL)

+It should be noted that additional content and styling has been added above and beyond the requirements of the project (namely the header, to match the Animosity main site); however, due to the requirements needed to pass the project, these elements *do not* currently conform to best practices - this would normally be corrected prior to any actual deployment.

 In addition, several user stories were specified to be met.
 These were as follows:

 <table>